ltrgoddard/thesis/temp.markdown

 paragraphs of his pamphlet *Mass Civilisation and Minority Culture* (1930), Leavis uses an epigraph from Matthew Arnold and a quotation from I.A.
-Richards to launch into a typically vague statement of his basic
-position: ‘The minority capable not only of appreciating Dante, Shakespeare, Donne, Baudelaire, Hardy (to take major instances) but of recognising their latest successors constitute the consciousness of the race (or a branch of it) at a given time.’
-He lays stress on the close relationship between this minority and language: ‘In their keeping \[…\] is the language, the changing idiom, upon which fine living depends, and without which distinction of spirit is thwarted and incoherent.
-By “culture” I mean the use of such a language.’[^131] On a purely terminological level, it is revealing that Prynne uses the term ‘discriminating minority’ to describe the audience for Daiches’s and Davie’s talks to the Jesus College Literary Society in the report referred to above, though this may of course be an ironic usage.
+Richards to launch into a typically vague statement of his basic position.
+‘The minority capable not only of appreciating Dante, Shakespeare, Donne, Baudelaire, Hardy (to take major instances) but of recognising their latest successors constitute the consciousness of the race (or a branch of it) at a given time’, writes Leavis, laying stress on the close relationship between this minority and language: ‘In their keeping \[…\] is the language, the changing idiom, upon which fine living depends, and without which distinction of spirit is thwarted and incoherent.
+By “culture” I mean the use of such a language.’[^133] On a purely terminological level, it is revealing that Prynne uses the term ‘discriminating minority’ to describe the audience for Daiches’s and Davie’s talks to the Jesus College Literary Society in the report referred to above, though this may of course be an ironic usage.
 Writing